Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 Tensor parallelism splits layer math across multiple GPUs, so every decode step includes collective communication such as all-reduce or all-gather.
 Larger batches can amortize that communication overhead, but small interactive batches may become communication-bound before they become compute-bound.
 Batching and tensor parallelism need to be tuned together.

 Serving systems balance aggregate throughput against per-request latency.
 Continuous batching can increase total tokens per second, but larger batches also make active requests compete for the same memory bandwidth.
-Production schedulers need latency SLOs, not only raw tokens/sec.
+Production schedulers need latency SLOs, not raw tokens/sec alone.

 Usually try chunked prefill first if the main problem is one large prompt monopolizing a shared worker for too long.
 Move to prefill-decode disaggregation when that interference remains large enough that separate pools and KV handoff beat their transfer and coordination overhead.

-You now understand why serving capacity depends on phase behavior, memory bandwidth, KV-cache residency, scheduler policy, and precision choices.
-These tools let you read a slow serving trace and separate prefill queueing, decode bandwidth pressure, fragmented KV memory, and speculative-decoding overhead.
+Serving capacity depends on phase behavior, memory bandwidth, KV-cache residency, scheduler policy, and precision choices.
+Those tools let you read a slow serving trace and separate prefill queueing, decode bandwidth pressure, fragmented KV memory, and speculative-decoding overhead.

 FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness.